Boris Johnson orders return of masks as Omicron variant reaches UK - ExBulletin

 MPs are expected to have a vote to approve the measures after they go into effect, in which a number of backbench Tories could stage a rebellion.
 But Labor is unlikely to oppose the restrictions, virtually guaranteeing they will be passed.

-While the efficacy of the Omicron vaccines is currently unclear, the prime minister said there was good reason to believe they would at least offer some protection.
+While the efficacy of the Omicron vaccines is currently unclear, Mr Johnson said there was good reason to believe they would at least offer some protection.

-Mr Johnson stopped before bringing back the advice on working from home or expanding the use of vaccine passports.
+He stopped before bringing back homework advice or expanding the use of vaccine passports.

 When asked if the emergence of Omicron had increased the chances of another lockdown, Mr Javid told the Mail on Sunday: No, not yet, not yet.